doerodney/terraform/training/terraform_info.md

 *   Execute `terraform init` once to download required providers.
 *   Execute `terraform plan` on the files in the directory.
 This verifies the syntax in the source files, and produces a report of what changes Terraform will implement.
 *   Execute `terraform apply` on the files in the directory.
 This causes the infrastructure described in the source files to be provisioned.
+    *   You will be prompted to confirm the intent to apply changes.
     *   As infrastructure is successfully provisioned, Terraform creates a 'state file' that describes the state of the infrastructure from a provisioning perspective.
 *   Push Terraform code and state files to version control.
     *   You want the master branch to represent what is deployed.
 *   Implement changes to Terraform source files to implement changes to infrastructure.
 This requires successive applications of `terraform plan` and `terraform apply`.
 *   Rigorously capture changes to Terraform source and state files to version control.
 *   Execute `terraform destroy` to delete all the resources created by the terraform files in the directory.
+    *   You will be prompted to confirm the intent to destroy.

 ### Team Usage
 The workflow described above would work well for a team of one diligent person.
 In that context, there would be no notion of these types of problems: